Real Estate Glossary: Homebuying 101

 The expected rate of return on an investment property.

-The term cash flow refers to the net amount of cash and cash equivalents being transferred in and out of a person's bank account(s) every month.
+The net amount of cash and cash equivalents being transferred in and out of a person's bank account(s) every month.

 Covenants, Conditions and Restrictions (CC&Rs) are rules and property limitations of a planned community neighborhood.